Türkmenbaşy Ruhy Mosque: Overview

-The mosque, constructed by the French company Bouygues, was built in the home town of President Saparmurat Niyazov.
+The mosque, constructed by the French company Bouygues, was built in the hometown of President Saparmurat Niyazov.
 It opened on 22 October 2004, and was built by Nyýazow with a mausoleum in preparation for his death.
-Nyýazow died two years later, and was buried in the mausoleum on 24 December 2006.
+Nyýazow died two years later and was buried in the mausoleum on 24 December 2006.

-The mosque has been at the center of controversy as scriptures from both the Quran and the Ruhnama (The Book of the Soul), Nyýazow's 'pseudo-spiritual guide to life' are built into the walls.
-It has outraged many Muslims that the Ruhnama is placed as the Koran's equal.
-Indeed, despite its capacity to accommodate 10,000 congregants, the mosque is often empty as the Ruhnama inscriptions are considered blasphemous by devout mosquegoers.
+The mosque has been at the center of controversy as text from both the Quran and Niyazov's Ruhnama (The Book of the Soul) have been carved/built into the walls and the books themselves are displayed side by side, even as the practice was stopped for all other mosques in Turkmenistan after Niyazov's death by President Gurbanguly Berdimuhamedow.
+The mosque can currently accommodate up to 10,000 congregants.
+Many Muslims consider the implied equality of the Quran and the Ruhnama as blasphemous and heretical, especially devout mosquegoers.

 Reconstruction

 The major modernization of the mosque with a capacity of 10 thousand people was carried out in 2024.
 The mosque was opened after reconstruction in September 2024.